Hearing that clickity click sound on your kitchen floor? It may be a sign that your dog is in desperate need of a nail clipping!

 If your dog is very skittish and fearful of loud noises, you may want to avoid a grinder and opt for clippers instead.
-If you do decide to use a clipper, we suggest going very slowly and only cutting a tiny bit of nail a week.
+If you do decide to use a nail clipper, we suggest going very slowly and only cutting a tiny bit of nail a week.

 When you clip a small portion of nail, the quick will begin to retract away from the nail edge, which when then allow you to clip more the following week.
 However, if you clip a large amount all at once, you risk cutting into your dog’s quick.
-Trust me – they won’t like that one bit!
+Trust me — he won’t like that one bit!

 We also recommend reading our post on how often to cut a dog’s nails for more tips and nail clipping advice.